[originally published 5/9/20; updated 10/27/21]

 It’s a bummer that we haven’t seen a new vintage of this amazing wine appear in stores for more than two years.
 I hope it’s not gone for good.
 Please Costco, give us a surprise here.
 The Kirkland Pauillac Bordeaux is top notch for only $23 and it takes the cake at the top of our ratings with scores of 91 and 92.
 In the past it has appeared in stores in December-January. [our review]

 We love this wine and its $20 price tag is hard to beat compared to other wines from this premier region of Napa Valley.
 Average score over the years is 90 points and you can expect this wine to hit in the March time frame.
 [2018 Oakville review]

 There have been three vintages of this Kirkland wine and it’s a delicious one at a great price, currently $14.
 We’ve rated it 90 points each time, and timing is tough as it’s been released as early as September and as late as December.
 So keep an eye out in the fall/winter for it.
 [2014 Ribera Del Duero]

 Price dropped this year to only $6.99 (from $7.99); this remains a nice, fun summer pick, perfect for pools, beaches and hot days.
 Average score 88 points, target release month: April. [our review] UPDATE: we’re hearing this one might be discontinued which is a real bummer.
 Let’s hope that’s not the case.

 A solid pick every year with a consistent $9.99 price tag, this is a fun versatile Zin we’ve always enjoyed.
 Average rating is 88 points and target release month is March. [our review]

 Wide range of scores for the Kirkland Brunello over the years, ranging from 92 points for the amazing 2010 vintage to a low of 86 the following vintage (2011).
-The price has been creeping up too from $25 to its current $27.
+The price has been creeping up too reaching a high of $27.
+But then the latest vintage came out and it was back down to $20.
 Expect to see it in warehouses in November.
-[2015 Kirkland Brunello]
+[2016 Kirkland Brunello]